KingWu/flutter_starter_kit/README.md

 - Restful api call by using [Dio](https://github.com/flutterchina/dio)
 - Loading Network Image
 - Localization by using Flutter i18n plugin
-- Environment Config based on different project flavour (Development, Staging and Production)
+- Environment Variable & Project Config (Like App Name, Bundle Id) based on different project flavour (Development, Staging & Production)
 - Build pojo by using json_serializable
 - Update each list item instead of re-rendering whole list view when data set has changed on a list item
 - Hero animation
+- Show empty View when the list view is empty

 ## Install